Joacchim/d-home-o-tic/README.md

 state of `HIGH`.
 Setting it to `LOW` will have for effect to activate the two-channel relay, allowing current to bypass the motorization's command module and activate the motors.

+### Serial communication protocol

+In order for the Arduino board to be integrated in a more complete Home Automation system, it is necessary for it to communicate with a central brain.
+In my case, this brain is a Raspberry-Pi 3.

+Multiple methods are available to make an Arduino board communicate with a R-Pi, including Radio/WiFi/Ethernet Arduino Shields and so on...

+In my case, I chose to go simple, and have a simple communication with the R-Pi through a serial channel.

+#### Hardware Setup and Logic

+On the Arduino board, the setup for serial is quite straight-forward: the `Digital Pins` 0 and 1 are dedicated to Serial communication when directly connected.

+Beware, though, the power emitted by the Arduino board is 5v strong, while the R-Pi only support 3.5V strong currents.
+Without a proper electrical level converter between the two, there is a risk of frying the R-Pi, according to reports regularly found on the web.

+To solve this, I'm using a level-converter with a bi-directional bus for 5V to 3V.
+Please refer to tutorials on how to Hookup and Use a bi-directional Level Converter.

+#### Protocol definition

+The protocol definitions can be found in the file gate\_protocol.h.
+The main take-away of that file is that the protocol is made up of 1-byte messages, where each bit represents one sensor/actuator state controlled by the Arduino board.

+##### Requests to the Arduino board

+A status request can be made by sending a 0-value byte to the Arduino board, to which it will answer with the complete set of states available (all sensors and actuators).

+In order to request the activation of an actuator, it is required to set the bit associated to this actuator to 1, and the Arduino will execute the command.

+##### Responses to requests

+The Arduino will answer any request with the set of current states, setting the bits of the sensors and actuator if they're in a non-normal state (For gate sensors, Open is a non-normal state, and for the actuator, activated is a non-normal state).

+##### Summary

+As for the information flow:
+ - Arduino may notify the R-Pi arbitrarily of a state change through a byte with all bits set according to the sensors and actuators states (equivalent to a "Response" byte answering a "Request" byte which has all bits set)
+ - R-pi may request a set of bits from the Arduino through a "Request" byte
+ - Arduino may answer to R-pi through a "Response" byte.

+Also, here is the definition of the various bit's meaning:
+ - 1 << 0: Gate's left door sensor.
+   0 means "Closed", 1 means "Opened"
+ - 1 << 1: Gate's left door actuator.
+   0 means "Not activating", 1 means "Activating"
+ - 1 << 2: Gate's right door sensor.
+   0 means "Closed", 1 means "Opened"
+ - 1 << 3: Gate's right door actuator.
+   0 means "Not activating", 1 means "Activating"
+ - 1 << 4: Garage door sensor.
+   0 means "Closed", 1 means "Opened"
+ - 1 << 5: Garage door actuator.
+   0 means "Not activating", 1 means "Activating"
+ - 1 << 6: Guest door sensor.
+   0 means "Closed", 1 means "Opened"
+ - 1 << 7: Guest door actuator.
+   0 means "Not activating", 1 means "Activating"